bklevence/bklevence.github.io/_recipes/overnight-brunch-casserole.md

 ~ Pat Gilde

 I have had this plain, as well as with cooked breakfast meats(sausage) chopped and combined prior to baking.
+I've also seen variations with mushrooms, green onion, or sliced tomato added.
 I have also seen this scaled for a family gathering of 20 people.